nickjang/logging-api/README.md

 # Logger

 An application for logging start and stop times.
 Organize logs into projects and view past logs.
-Logs are shown in you're time zone (but they are stored in UTC).
+Logs are shown in your time zone (but they are stored in UTC).

 This application was written using React, Node.js, and PostgreSQL.